bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     sudo apt update && upgrade
     sudo apt install xvfb libgl1-mesa-glx
     ```
-    The first command will ask your password.
+    The first command will ask for your password.
 Proceed as needed.

-5. To open Windows like file explorer from Ubuntu, type:
+5. To open Windows like `File Explorer` from Ubuntu, type:

     ```
     explorer.exe .